 Ensure that the metering installation is commissioned into service and that all connections are correct, tight and that the measurement system is operating correctly.
 Adherence to section 4.10, General Commissioning Requirements, is required;

-The Metering Provider is required to contact the relevant Metering Data Provider and verify that the Metering Data Provider still has operational communications with the meter and that the communications are of sufficient quality to support metering data transfer; and
+For sites involving remote acquisition of metering data, the Metering Provider is required to contact the relevant Metering Data Provider and verify that the Metering Data Provider still has operational communications with the meter and that the communications are of sufficient quality to support metering data transfer; and

 The Metering Provider is required to inform the Metering Data Provider of the start and end times of the test and the metering details concerned.
 (This is to facilitate the Metering Data Provider validating and substituting out any erroneous metering data as a result of the meter test).